Single-Layer Sustainable System for Breakwater Protection

 Model and Full-Scale Testing

-- CHL has conducted extensive testing of the hydraulic characteristics and structural capacity of CORE-LOC® on several types of structures over a wide range of wave heights, wave periods, and water depths.
+- CHL has conducted extensive testing of the hydraulic characteristics and structural capacity of CORE-LOC® on a variety of structures over a wide range of wave and water level hazards.

 - Tests have spanned model units weighing as little as 70 grams to prototype test units as large as 9.2 tons.

 - Many hundreds of additional generalized and site-specific tests of CORE-LOC® technology have been conducted at premier laboratories around the world.